John Wick: Chapter 3 – Parabellum: Special effects

 The visual effects are provided by Method Studios, Image Engine, and Soho VFX.

 Music

 Tyler Bates and Joel J. Richard return to score the film.
 The soundtrack was released by Varèse Sarabande.

 The theme song for the film is "Bullet Holes" by English rock band Bush.
 While Tyler Bates was writing music with the band, he decided that the song would be perfect for the film, and sent it to Chad Stahelski.
-Also featured is the song "Ninja Re Bang Bang" by Japanese artist Kyary Pamyu Pamyu.
+The song "Ninja Re Bang Bang" by Japanese artist Kyary Pamyu Pamyu is also featured in the film.

 Marketing

 The studio spent an estimated $48 million on prints and advertisements promoting the film.

 Release

 Theatrical

 Parabellum premiered in Brooklyn, New York on May 9, 2019.
 The film was theatrically released in the United States on May 17, 2019, by Lionsgate.

 Home media

 The film was released on Digital HD on August 23, 2019, and was released on DVD, Blu-ray, and Ultra HD Blu-ray on September 10, 2019, by Lionsgate Home Entertainment.